Press

 "This artist plays the harp as well as travels: temporal, interior, musical of course".

-Read the full article by Frederick Casadesus published on August 24, 2023 on the Mediapart Blog here.
+Read the full article (in French) by Frederick Casadesus published on August 24, 2023 on the Mediapart Blog here.